Another Irish developer takes UK bankruptcy route

-DUBLIN A property developer who owes Ireland's so-called bad bank some 300 million euros (247.9 million pounds) followed his similarly indebted brother in declaring himself bankrupt in Britain, insolvency papers showed on Wednesday.
+DUBLIN Jan 11 A property developer who owes Ireland's so-called bad bank some 300 million euros ($383 million) followed his similarly indebted brother in declaring himself bankrupt in Britain, insolvency papers showed on Wednesday.

 Brothers Raymond and Danny Grehan, who bought a Dublin site in 2005 for a record 82 million euros per acre, were ordered by an Irish court to pay the state-run National Asset Management Agency (NAMA) 312 million and 308 million euros respectively.

-Danny Grehan was declared bankrupt in Slough County Court on the outskirts of London on January 6 with an address of Uxbridge, according to papers published on the UK Insolvency Service website.
+Danny Grehan was declared bankrupt in Slough County Court on the outskirts of London on January 6 with an address of Uxbridge, a suburb of the capital, according to papers published on the UK Insolvency Service website.

 Raymond Grehan last month also took advantage of more lenient insolvency laws in Britain by declaring himself bankrupt in London.